CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 ## Based on Pandoc Lua

-- based on the Pandoc Lua interpretor
+- based on the Pandoc Lua interpreter
 - LuaX specific functions are available

 ## Get Panda